ghacks Technology News

 Male or Female?
 Your Browser’s History Might Tell

-Others came up with a script that is using this method to estimate if the visitor is male or female.
+Others came up with a script that is using this method to estimate if a visitor is male or female.
 The Javascript makes use of the Quantcast Top 10K websites and the male:female ratio that they provide plus a neat algorithm to compute the percentages for male and female likeliness.

 Mine turned out 50/50 because I don’t use the history at all.
 Good luck and let me know what the script thinks about your gender..